dulcedu/rsk-starter-box/README.md

 ## Description

 This box comes with everything you need to start using Truffle on RSK Network.
 It includes network configurations for Mainnet and Testnet.
+There is no need to clone or fork this repository, you just need to create a new directory.
+Inside the new directory, run the unbox command.

 ## Installation